-Finding the right balance of oxytocin food without pushing the patient to overeat to get the right nutrients can be difficult.
+Finding the right balance of oxytocin food without pushing the patient to overeat can be difficult.
 That’s why supplementation may be the best option for many people.

 Why Mushroom Supplements Support Oxytocin

 Supplementation with medicinal mushrooms could be the best way to access the oxytocin food our body needs.
-Mushrooms are packed full of valuable nutrients and many assist with overcoming problems of stress.
+Mushrooms are full of valuable nutrients, and many assist in overcoming stress problems.
 For instance: